Always bring helpers

 Electricity follows rules of mathematics and physics.

-Temperature, type of conductor, resistance, size of conductor are important for electricity.
+Temperature, type of conductor, and resistance are important for electricity.

-Size and type of conductor affect amont of energy needed to move electrons, so more electric energy is required to push electrons across a wire.
+Size and type of conductor affect amount of energy needed to move electrons.

-Conclusion: These things help explain parameters of electricity, but don't tell us what electricity is.
+These things explain some parameters of electricity, but still don't tell us what electricity is.

 It's not just attraction of + and - charges.
-Unequal charges means two negative charges can equalize too.
+Unequal charges means two negative charges can equalize too if one is more negatively charged than the other.
 When one area of storm cloud is more negatively charged than another, lightning can occur that equalizes the two.
-So is a charge relative to a specific value?
-Like the average charge of earth?
-Except the charge of earth varies too, so unequal means relative to nearby charges.

 If two unequal charges are too far apart, they will not equalize.
 All is stable and nothing happens until the unequal particles find a pathway to equalize.